-We are pleased to advise that, for the 2020-21 academic year, the Faculty have a dedicated Fellow in post to assist graduate students in their writing skills and academic literacy.
+We are pleased to advise that, for the 2022-23 academic year, the Faculty has a dedicated Fellow in post to assist graduate students with their writing and academic literacy.

-Stephen, who comes to work at Wellington Square after two years as RLF Fellow at Worcester College, is a poet, critic, editor and translator.
-During this coming academic year, he will be available one day a week at the premises of the MML Faculty to offer one-to-one advice on all aspects of academic writing.
-This service is free, confidential, and works on a voluntary basis.
-Stephen's services this year are offered in particular to Graduate students, working on dissertations, whether at Masters or Doctoral level.
+Stephen Romer is a successful poet, a critic, a translator and an editor and he will be available two days a week for informal one-to-one sessions offering advice on all aspects of academic writing.
+This service is free, confidential and works on a voluntary basis.
 Anyone experiencing problems with writing, whether stylistic or structural, is welcome to make an appointment, which can be repeated.
-His expertise is essentially on formal aspects of academic writing; it should be stressed that he is not employed to comment on content.
-Given that wider remit, however, he is there to be consulted on all matters of usage, whether on the micro-level of sentence and paragraph construction, on bibliographical methodology, or on wider questions of structure.
-Normally, each appointment lasts 45 minutes, and, to repeat, it is strictly confidential in nature.
-Appointments are made in advance by e-mail to stephen.romer@bnc.ox.ac.uk; a short sample of the student's work is also required (preferably in hard copy) in advance of the meeting.
+Stephen's expertise is on formal aspects of writing and it should be stressed that he is not employed to comment on content.
+Given that wider remit, however, he can offer help at the micro-level of sentence and paragraph construction, on bibliographical methods, or with queries about structure and planning.
+Normally, each appointment lasts 50 minutes, and, to repeat, is strictly confidential in nature.

+Appointments are made in advance by e-mail to Stephen at: stephen.romer@rlfeducation.org.uk